alyssahondrade/Project1/README.md

 ## Decision Points
 1. __Food.com meal types__. `dinner-party` is used in lieu of `dinner`, as it does not exist in the tag list.
 2. __Negative WW Smart Points__.
 Although the WW Smart Points system does not allow for negative points, calculated negative values are allowed to present a wider range of values.
 3. __Cuisine Match__.
 Removed `Asian` and `European` from the list of cuisines to match.
 Doing so improved the range of available cuisines for the cuisine analysis.
+Finally, also removed `American` as it account for greater than the rest of the cuisines put together.

 ## Analysis